-And let me tell you, there is no better feeling than arriving at your home airport after hours on an international flight and being able to simply go home without any extra checks.
+This is especially relevant to travelers taking advantage of direct flights to Dublin with Aer Lingus.
+Let me tell you, there is no better feeling than arriving at your home airport after hours on an international flight and being able to simply go home without any extra checks.
 While this guide is generally for those with US citizenship, it also applies to international visitors, too.

 Some of the best things to do in Dublin do not actually cost any money at all.
 Capital cities often have a reputation for being rather expensive.
 But there are plenty of fun free things to do in Dublin without being a budget traveler.
 The capital of the Republic of Ireland has so much to offer.
 And visitors to Dublin can enjoy beautiful architecture, experience history, visit free museums in Dublin and more without spending a single Euro.
 Spend a long weekend in Dublin without breaking the bank or feeling like you are missing out!